 Yes, you can use your favorite keto sweetener – just make sure to use a granulated sweetener.

 If you want to omit sweetener altogether, you can, but I do think the best pancake vereal has just a little bit of sweetness.

 Yes, but you’ll need a different recipe for the batter.
 If you’d like to make low carb pancake cereal nut-free, try using my coconut flour pancake recipe.

 Once you make the batter, create the cereal shapes and cook the same way.

-Store any leftover pancake cereal in the refrigerator for 3-4 days.
+- Store: Keep any leftover pancake cereal in the refrigerator for 3-4 days.

-Yes, you can freeze keto pancake cereal.
-Freeze the pancakes on a sheet pan in a single layer.
+- Freeze: Freeze the pancakes on a sheet pan in a single layer.
 Once they are frozen solid, you can transfer them to a freezer bag and freeze for 2-3 months.